 WROs let our team know what exactly is being sent to our fulfillment center(s).
 They provide us with information like each item’s name and SKU, and it also lets us know how much of each item is being sent to us.

 ShipBob WRO labels do NOT include shipper's insurance.
-We are unable to file claims for any damaged or lost WROs shipped on ShipBob labels.
 You must purchase your own shipping labels in order to add insurance through the carrier.

 This article covers: